RxAI-dev/RxNN/docs/models/SQAT/xSMQAT-m.md

 ```

 ## Summary
-According to experiment results, this variant of SparseQueryAttention has greater training time reduction gains and still
+According to experiment results, this variant has the worst performance and no gains in training time.
+It seems, that after
-a little better performance than MQA.
-However, the regular and [symmetric](https://huggingface.co/ReactiveAI/sSQAT-m) version
+some point, further key/value head reduction isn't a good idea and this variant is not recommended.
+For the fastest training
-of SQA seems to provide better cost-effective results - slightly slower, but almost the GQA level performance
+time, [xSQA](https://huggingface.co/ReactiveAI/xSQAT-m) has the same results and is more efficient.